-Child Q: Criticism leads to police strip-search policy change
+Child Q: Met Police changes strip-search policy in two London boroughs

 A strip-search of any child in two London boroughs will need approval from an inspector in the wake of the Child Q controversy, the Met Police says.

-A safeguarding report found the strip-search of a 15-year-old girl in Hackney, east London, was unjustified and racism was "likely" to have been a factor.
+A 15-year-old girl is suing the school and the Met after a safeguarding report found the strip-search in Hackney, east London, was unjustified and racism was "likely" to have been a factor.

 No appropriate adult was present when she was strip-searched in 2020.